With you through life’s journey...

 - You must be able to show that you received one-half of your financial support from the worker at the time of their death.
 You must submit this proof of support to Social Security within two years of the worker's death.

-We are with those who need a helping hand…
+We are there for those who need it most…

 Assisting Youths with Disabilities Transition to Adulthood